-The five black and Hispanic defendants were found guilty as teenagers in the rape and assault of a white woman who had gone for a run in the park.
+The five black and Hispanic defendants were convicted as teenagers in the attack on a white woman.

-The victim, then 28, was found in the brush, more than 75 percent of her blood drained from her body and her skull smashed.
+The victim was found with more than 75 percent of her blood drained from her body and her skull smashed.
 She was in a coma for 12 days, suffered permanent damage and remembers nothing about the attack.